HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/changing_portal_uri_in_kubernetes.md

 ## Additional considerations

 The People Service Helm chart cannot automatically detect changes in the parent chart.
-If you have deployed HCL People Service along with DX, you must adjust the `portletPageContextRoot` in the People Service chart after adjusting the context root of the DX URI to align the two charts.
-For example, when you change the `values.yaml` for DX, you need to add the following:
+If you have deployed HCL People Service along with DX Compose, you must adjust the `portletPageContextRoot` in the People Service chart after adjusting the context root of the DX URI to align the two charts.
+For example, when you change the `values.yaml` for DX Compose, you need to add the following:

 ```yaml
 peopleservice: